 I am a sociologist, with post-doctoral training in social demography.
 I received my BA in Sociology and Psychology (1999) from the University of Pennsylvania, and MA (2004) and PhD (2008) in Sociology from Harvard University.
-I spent two years as a National Science Foundation postdoctoral research fellow at the Population Studies Center at the University of Pennsylvania where I acquired my training in racial/ethnic health disparities and maternal child health.
+I spent two years as a National Science Foundation postdoctoral research fellow at the Population Studies Center at the University of Pennsylvania where I acquired additional training in racial/ethnic health disparities and maternal child health.

 I am currently employed as a tenure-track Assistant Professor of Sociology at McGill University.
 In addition to my primary affiliation in the Department of Sociology, I am also a Full Member of the Centre on Population Dynamics at McGill University and a Research Affiliate of the Population Studies Center at the University of Pennsylvania.